David Rust, MD

 Greg Folsom, MD

-Orthopaedic sports medicine fellow Greg Folsom, MD, earned a bachelors of science degree in chemical engineering with honors from Georgia Tech.
+Orthopaedic surgeon Greg Folsom, MD, earned a bachelors of science degree in chemical engineering with honors from Georgia Tech.
 He completed his medical degree at the University of Alabama School of Medicine in Birmingham and his orthopedic surgery residency the University of Alabama at Birmingham, where he also provided medical coverage for high school and collegiate athletes.
-He is board-eligible by the American Board of Orthopaedic Surgery.
 His special medical interests in sports medicine include arthroscopic shoulder and knee reconstruction and prevention and treatment of skiing injuries.

 Dr. Folsom practices at Ortho KC in Kansas City, KS.